tazama-lf/docs/Community/Tazama-Contribution-Guide.md

 #### 5.2.1 Definition of done

 **Code Complete** - Source code changes are done for all the features in the “to do” list.”
-Source code has been commented appropriately (defined in dev workflow guidelines).
+Source code has been commented appropriately.
 [Developer]

 **Architecture** – All new code conforms to the agreed architecture (*unless agreed otherwise as part of refactoring existing legacy code).
 [PR Approver]

 **Unit testing** - Unit test cases have been created, executed and are working successfully.
-Follow coverage guidelines in confluence - will run on pipeline (where possible).
+Follow  [coverage guidelines](/Technical/unit-test-coverage.md).
 Will create spike where we find some Rule Engine that’s difficult to unit test.
 [Developer]

 **GitHub CI/CD** - Ensure that all GitHub workflows have completed successfully during PR checks, and that the Newman benchmark results have been presented on the PR as a comment.
-If you notice any spikes in the benchmark, please report the spike or reevaluate the implemented code, if you are using a Fork to contribute please follow: Organization Contribution Guidelines - Ekuta - Confluence (atlassian.net) [Developer] + [PR Approver]
+If you notice any spikes in the benchmark, please report the spike or reevaluate the implemented code, if you are using a Fork to contribute please follow: [contribution guidelines](/Technical/contribution-guidelines.md) [Developer] + [PR Approver]

 **Automated Builds** – All code is included in automated builds and any updates to the build scripts have been completed and tested and checked in.
 Jenkins / CircleCI - Poly vs Mono repo [DevOps]

-**Developer Documentation Ready** – There is sufficient and suitable development documentation in place (as defined in confluence) - Sequence Diagram / Swagger in Confluence (NOT GitHub - security reasons) eventually.
+**Developer Documentation Ready** – There is sufficient and suitable development documentation in place - Sequence Diagram / Swagger in Confluence (NOT GitHub - security reasons) eventually.
 [Developer]

 **Code Documentation** – Electronic documentation has been auto-generated (where available) and has been checked for correctness.
 Also have sufficient code comments.
 [Developer] + [PR Approver]